Would You Know What to Do in the Event of a Bear Attack?

-Essentially a giant can of concentrated pepper spray, “bearspray” consists of oleoresin capsicum.
-That’s the stuff that makes a red pepper so hot and spicy; ever cut jalapeno or habanero peppers and accidentally rub your eye?
+Essentially bear spray is a giant can of concentrated pepper spray, the active ingredient in “bear mace” is oleoresin capsicum.
+That’s the stuff that makes a red pepper hot and spicy.
+Ever cut jalapeno or habanero peppers and accidentally rub your eye?
 That’s the G-rated preview of what a spray feels like.

 A concentrated pepper spray irritates mucous membranes and other sensitive areas like the mouth and ears.
 The material becomes aerosolized and forms a cloud of burning vapor.
 If spray hits the eyes, it can cause temporary blindness.
 The stuff wears off in about twenty minutes, leaving a blurry-eyed bear wondering where those thousands of stinging bees came from.

 Statistically, bear spray is far more effective than firearms to deter bears.
-Bears can run at speeds up to 30 miles-per-hour (yikes), making firearms difficult at best to use defensively.
-Additionally, it takes 3-4 bullet wounds to kill a bear.
+Bears can run at speeds up to 30 miles per hour (yikes!), making personal defense with firearms difficult at best.
+Additionally, it takes 3 to 4 bullet wounds to kill a bear.